Paris to Barcelona train

 Should you go 1st or 2nd class?

-2nd class is absolutely fine, no need to pay for 1st class unless you really want to.
+2nd class is absolutely fine, no need to pay for 1st class unless you want to.
 There's no food or drink included in 1st class, it's just the extra elbow and leg room you're paying for.
 On the other hand, first class seats are arranged 2+1 across the car width, so there are individual 'solo' seats and tables-for-two in 1st class as well as the dual-side-by-side and tables-for-four which you'll also find in 2nd class where seats are arranged 2+2 across the car width.
-Prices vary in both classes, sometimes 1st class is little more (or can even be less) than 2nd class, so check prices before you decide.
+Prices vary in both classes, sometimes 1st class is little more (or can even be less) than 2nd class, check prices before you decide.

 Upper deck seats are best!